raleighmiller/chinese-childrens-libraries/README.md

 # chinese-childrens-libraries
 A project to build a current map of 绘本馆 --subscription children's libraries in China.

+file scrape.py is the current version of the code.

 # Project Contributors
 * Raleigh
 * Angela